 Darla: Throughout the first month I experienced—where my stomach hurts, spasms, cramping.

 *This tip is based on a small 12-week study looking at people experiencing stomach problems while taking TECFIDERA.
 They recorded their experience of managing stomach problems.

 Darla: So, my doctor told me taking TECFIDERA with food might help with my stomach problems.
 I followed his guidance, and then, since that time, I’ve not experienced any more of those side effects.

-Your doctor should check your white blood cell count and liver function:
+Your healthcare provider should check your white blood cell count and liver function:

 TECFIDERA may cause serious side effects such as allergic reactions, PML, which is a rare brain infection that usually leads to death or severe disability, decreases in your white blood cell count, liver problems, herpes zoster infections (shingles), and other serious infections.